Helene, Milton put insurance industry to the test

 Understand the coverage

-Residents of eastern North Carolina certainly didn't anticipate being inundated by a hurricane.
+Residents of western North Carolina certainly didn't anticipate being inundated by a hurricane.
 But even in areas that typically don't face powerful storms, wildfires or floods, climate change is throwing intense monkey wrenches into what is expected.

 Experts recommend that in addition to covering damage, residents should ask about additional living expenses, such as food, baby supplies and lodging as they figure out next steps.
 FEMA gives a $750 cash grant that doesn't have to be repaid and can offer immediate help.